FacilityApi/FacilityApi.github.io/define/fsd.md

 #### Validation

-Validation requirements can be specified with `[validate]`.
+Validation requirements can be specified with `[
+]`.
 This attribute results in invalid requests if decorated fields do not meet the specified requirements.

 Types support appropriate parameters: